-The Tehachapi and Big Creek Corridor Sensitivity Scenario reliability assessment identified the following system performance concerns listed below under various contingency conditions.
+There were no thermal or voltage related concerns identified for the reliability assessment of the Tehachapi and Big Creek Corridor Baseline scenarios.
+However, the Sensitivity Scenario reliability assessment identified the following system performance concerns.

-- One facility was identified with thermal overload under one Category P1 condition. - Two facilities were identified with thermal overloads under two Category P3 conditions. - Two facilities were identified with thermal overloads under 12 Category P6 conditions.
+- One facility was identified with thermal overload under one Category P1 condition. - Two facilities were identified with thermal overloads under two Category P3 conditions. - Three facilities were identified with thermal overloads under 12 Category P6 conditions.